SEIDO-CLOUD/WebApiTemplate_branches/readme-azure1.txt

    Use connection string from user secrets: sysadmin connection string corresponding to Tag "zooefc.azure"
-   NOTE: You may have to open the firewalls on the SQL Server on Azure
+   NOTE: You will have to open the firewalls on the SQL Server on Azure

 7. Use Azure Data Studio to execute SQL script DbContext/SqlScripts/clearDatabaseAzure.sql on the database zooefc Ignore any errors